chakra-ui/chakra-ui/.changeset/curly-donkeys-glow.md

 "@chakra-ui/react": patch
 ---

-Convert Tabs component to use Ark UI
+- Convert `Tabs` component to use Ark UI
+- Convert `NumberInput` to use Ark UI